 - Dry the crossbow with a clean towel to remove as much water as possible.
 It is the fastest and easiest technique to prevent prolonged wetness, but you’ll need to take a step further to keep your crossbow in good working order.
 There will be spots you can’t reach with the washcloth, which might lead to future mechanical problems.

 - Blast out all the nooks and crannies with compressed air to remove some of the water.
-It comprises the pulleys, sight, and, most importantly, the trigger box.
+Hit the pulleys, sight, and, most importantly, the trigger box.
 You’ll see how much moisture you’ll be able to remove just by doing this.

 - You may also dry your crossbow using a hairdryer.
 Set it to the lowest heat and watch it to make sure it doesn’t get too hot, or it will ruin your bow.
 Gradually working over the crossbow can hasten the drying process.

 - Wax the stings and wire after drying.
-It prevents creating a worse problem, like mildew and failure, due to trapped moisture.
+It prevents creating worse problems, like mildew and failure, due to trapped moisture.

 - Lubricate the rails.
 Put a few drops of lubricant on the rails in the middle.
 Then, spread an equal layer over both rails with your finger.
 Use oil-based lubes instead of vaseline-type lubes.
 It’s because vaseline will gather dirt and cause future severe problems on your crossbow.
 Oil-based lubes, on the other hand, dry faster and get the job done much better.